ndlopes-github/RailwayOptSitePos/README.md

    >  This command executes one instance of the model with n = 64 (refer to Table 3 for more details).

+* Note: The previous command can be replaced by the usage of an IDE such as VSCode or by running the script in the Julia REPL.

 ### Output

 After running the model, you can expect the following output:

 + A summary of the results will be displayed in the terminal or console.

 + Graphs representing all possible facilities, including the first optimal solution, will be saved in the plots directory.

 + A CSV file reflecting the selected solution will be saved in the data/sims directory.
 + The file data/exp_pro/table.txt will be incremented with a summary of the solution and processing times.